Michi-Tsubaki/mevius/genesis-rl/README.md

 ## How to evaluate ?
-4. Run following command from this directory.
+4. Run following command in your teminal from this directory.
 Before your own training, the pretrained model will run.
 ```
 # Forward 0.3m/s
 ./mevius_eval.py --cmd_x 0.3 --ckpt 200